edgedb/edgedb/doc/ref/edgeql/syntax.rst

 EdgeQL is a declarative language and a large part of its expressive power lies in the structures that describe the data.
 It is white space insensitive, using ``;`` as a statement terminator.
-It is case sensitive except for *keywords* that are case insensitive (in the examples the keywords are written in upper case as a matter of convention).
+It is case sensitive except for *keywords* (in the examples the keywords are written in upper case as a matter of convention).

 Identifiers